As filming resumes, how are we making our shoots safe for staff, crew and clients?

 Initial recces will take place by Zoom.
 The clients will be able to view videos of the shortlisted locations before a member of the Space City team visits in person with the Director.

-At the moment, local councils are not granting filming licenses for public environments.
+At the moment, local councils are still reserved when granting filming licenses for public environments.
 However, there are still plenty of creative ideas that can either take place in a studio or a private, residential home setting.

 We are filming in larger studios to ensure enough space for everyone required on set.
-Studios will be asked to implement strict safety procedures and make sure their facilities are deep cleaned before, during (where possible) and after the shoot.
+Studios will be asked to implement strict safety procedures such as social distancing and being deep cleaned before, during (where possible) and after the shoot.

-In location settings, Space City will provide strict safety instructions and ensure that deep cleaning procedures are carried out prior to the shoot as well as during and after filming is completed.
+On sight location settings, i.e. Space City will provide strict safety instructions and ensure that deep cleaning procedures are carried out prior to the shoot as well as during and after filming is completed.
+We also ensure social distancing and testing rules and regulations are instilled.

-To minimise the number of people on set, we will operate with a smaller crew and only permit one client to attend the shoot in person.
-Remote video streaming will be arranged for other clients to participate if necessary.
+To minimise the spread of infection, where possible we operate with a smaller crew and only permit a few clients to attend the shoot in person.
+This also reduces costs for your TV advert.
+Remote video streaming will be arranged for other clients to participate in the shoot in real time if necessary.

 On Set Control Measures

-In order to minimise the risk of spreading infection, anyone related to the filming will be asked, in advance of the shoot, to complete a declaration of health questionnaire.
+In order to minimise the risk of spreading infection, anyone related to the filming will be asked, in advance of the shoot, to complete a declaration of health questionnaire, and may be asked to provide evidence of a negative test.

-Where possible, start times will be staggered for crew and cast members, to avoid everyone turning up at once, and temperature testing will take place upon arrival.
+Where possible, start times will be staggered for crew and cast members, to avoid everyone turning up at once, and temperature testing will take place upon arrival to ensure everybody entering the premises.
 Anyone with an elevated temperature will not be permitted to join the filming team and safe passage home will be arranged if required.

 Hand sanitisers, soaps and paper towels will be provided for use throughout each day.
 Everyone will be expected to wash their hands regularly and, particularly if they are touching equipment, use antibacterial hand gel.

-Covid Safety supervisors will be present on all shoots and would be responsible for the following…
+If required a Covid safety supervisor will be present on the shoot and would be responsible for the following…

 Crew members should use their own equipment where possible.
 When items are hired in, the hire company should ensure that any kit being supplied has undergone a thorough disinfection clean before being loaded for delivery.
 Hire companies should also ensure that any personnel delivering the kit wear gloves and masks to minimise cross-contamination.
 Crew required to unload any equipment will also be provided with gloves and masks.